School of Social and Political Science

 The scholarship application system will ask you to provide a personal statement (up to 500 words/3500 characters including spaces).

 In your scholarship application, please tailor your personal statement to include why you wish to study at this School and why you are a desirable candidate for this particular scholarship.
 We are interested in you as a whole person, not just academically.
 Please also tell us about your preparedness to undertake and complete a PhD and to flourish as a result of PhD funding, and how you will contribute to a positive and diverse PhD community within the School.
 This could include diversity of identity, experience, or viewpoint.
-You may also wish to include any experience of overcoming adversity.

 Conditional offers

-If you are in receipt of conditional offer (including conditional on English language), you are still eligible to apply for the Macqueen PhD Scholarship.
+If you are in receipt of a conditional offer (including conditional on English language), you are still eligible to apply for the Macqueen PhD Scholarship.

 Should you receive an award, but not meet the conditions of your offer, they would not be able to take up the award.